codesaur-php/Container/.github/CONTRIBUTING.md

 # Contributing to codesaur/container

-First of all, thank you for taking the time to contribute️
+First of all, thank you for taking the time to contribute
 Contributions of any kind are welcome.

 ---